gregpalmr/install-hadoop-on-bare-metal/README.md

 It will prompt you for the password of your current logged in user as it copies the SSL key to each server.

+Test the configured cssh script.
+It should run the hostname command on all the hosts:

+     $ cssh hostname

+Test the configured cssh script.
+It should run the hostname command on the name nodes:

+     $ cssh -n hostname

+Test the configured cssh script.
+It should run the hostname command on the data nodes:

+     $ cssh -d hostname

 ## Step 2.
 Prepare the Bare-metal servers for the Hadoop install

 In this section, you will be running the cssh script commands from your edge node server.